Cidolfus1833/Temp-TM20AP/OpenPlanet/readme.md

-## ArhipelagoOP repository
+# ArchipelagoMW repository

-# This repos contains the plugins for Trackmania 2020
+## This repos contains the plugins for Trackmania 2020